Tanzania 2020 Global Seminar

 The seminar will include a cultural and geographical introduction to Tanzania, its land, and people, as well as a trip to Ruaha National Park, one of the world’s most famous safari destinations.

-Eligible students: Open to upper-division CSE students preferably with background in fluid mechanics.
+Eligible students: Open to upper-division CSE students.
 Admission is by application.

 Estimated program fee: The program fee includes three credits, round-trip airfare, housing, excursions, international health insurance, and group meals.
 Costs have not yet been finalized, but are projected to be between $5,200–$5,700.
 Contact the CSE International Programs team for more information.